matrix-org/matrix-spec/content/client-server-api/modules/end_to_end_encryption.md

-If the history visibility changes in a way that would affect the `shared_history` flag (i.e., it changes from `joined` or `invited` to `shared` or `world_readable`, or vice versa), then clients MUST rotate their outbound megolm session before sending more messages.
+If the history visibility changes in a way that would affect the `shared_history` flag (i.e., it changes from `joined` or `invited` to `shared` or `world_readable`, or vice versa), then clients MUST rotate their outbound Megolm session before sending more messages.

 Clients SHOULD show a visual indication to users that their encrypted messages may be shared with future room members in this way.